Christian Scheuß

 Christian Scheuß (born 14 January 1966 in Bottrop) is a German author and journalist.

 Life

 After school and a first apprenticeship as technician for consumer electronics he changed to journalism.
 His education as journalist started 1991 at the local radio station Radio Emscher-Lippe in Northrhine-Westphalia.
 Between 1995 and 2003 he was chief editor of the gay magazine Rosa Zone and the gay newspaper Queer.
-2003 he founded – together with the journalist Micha Schulze the company Queer Communications GmbH in Cologne.
+In 2003 he founded – together with the journalist Micha Schulze the company Queer Communications GmbH in Cologne.
 As a non-fiction author Scheuß has written several books on LGBT and sex topics.
 Scheuß lives in Cologne.